 I was undoubtedly the last kid in my New Jersey neighborhood to learn to ride a bicycle.
 As a reward, my parents bought me an "English racer."
 I still have that bike, to which I trace my love of refined, elegant, precision machines.
 Not that my "Eland" was any of those things!--it had but three gears, but that was more than any of my neighborhood pals had, equipped as they were with heavy, cumbersome, balloon-tired mounts.
 A romantic and dreamer even then, I was enthralled by the fact that my bike came from faraway Holland, and I imagined myself pedaling past spinning windmills and gayly-colored tulip fields.
 It was on that bicycle that I had my seminal cycling experience, a "bike hike" with my Girl Scout troop.
 Riding out into the country on a fresh summer morning to destinations unknown, then stopping to eat my peanut butter and jelly sandwich in a picturesque spot while sharing the camaraderie of friends, was a splendid escapade.
 I still recall the sense of freedom, delight, and adventure I felt that day, and I experience those same emotions still, every time I clip into my pedals and roll out of my driveway.

-But in my childhood and youth, serious cycling (either racing or touring) was virtually unknown in America, so I had no idea of the possibilities that the bicycle offered.
+But in my childhood and youth, serious cycling (be it racing or touring) was virtually unknown in America, so I had no idea of the possibilities that the bicycle offered.
 And even had I known, I lacked the means and resources to take it up.
 So my bicycle lay mostly unused throughout my teenage and college years, and beyond (I did miss riding though, and had the desire to resume doing it).
 When I came to Italy for the first time in 1967, I was not yet a cyclist.
 It all began when we moved to a semi-rural area of New Jersey in 1972.
-There were lots of quiet, scenic roads to explore, so that summer I overhauled my trusty Eland (down to repacking the bearings and even taking apart the three-speed hub) and off I went, with no way of knowing that I was embarking on an activity that would redefine who I was, and chart a course for the rest of my life!
+There were lots of quiet, scenic roads to explore, so that summer I overhauled my trusty Eland (down to repacking the bearings and even rebuilding the three-speed hub) and off I went, with no way of knowing that I was embarking on an activity that would redefine who I was, and chart a course for the rest of my life!

 Although I had no cycling knowledge or experience, I already knew in my heart and soul that this was the sport for me.
 The following year I bought my first 10-speed, an inexpensive-model Atala made in Padua, Italy, my husband's birthplace.
 I rode, practiced skills, and learned all that I could about riding position, techniques, and so on--not easy in those days, when cycling books and magazines were scarce, and videocassette players hadn't been invented yet!
 For the most part it all came instinctively, intuitively, and naturally.
 But I was also fortunate to meet a friendly and welcoming group of cycling enthusiasts who eventually went on to form the Atlantic Bicycle Club, of which I am still a member.
 Delighted to have found others who shared my passion, I began riding with them regularly and was initiated into pack riding and cycling lore.
 In 1975 I rode my first century, and then with the help of Brielle Cyclery owner Kathy Penna, bought a white Legnano with Campagnolo Nuovo Record components.
 Cycling was now such an integral part of my life that I took my new bike to Italy for one of the many summers we spent at my in-laws' home.
 From the flatlands north of Padua I used to look northward to Monte Grappa and the Dolomites, feeling wonder, awe, and longing, never imagining even in my wildest dreams that one day I would not only live at the foot of those mountains, but climb them on my bicycle!
 It was not until I did that I felt I could truly call myself a cyclist.
 Since then, I have continued to meet new challenges, discover new places, make new friends, and live rewarding experiences and wonderful adventures--all in the saddle of my bicycle.